 Oakland Girls Choir of the Pittsburgh School for the Choral Arts has planned a musical journey from darkness to light for its concert on Saturday, Dec.
 15, at 7 p.m. at Church of the Ascension, Ellsworth Avenue at North Neville Street in Pittsburgh’s Oakland neighborhood.

-Eighty girls from grades one through 12 from throughout the area will be performing.
-Kathryn Barnard, founder and director of the choir, is from Forest Hills.
+Eighty girls from grades one through 12 from throughout the area will be performing. is from Forest Hills.

 At its center, Transeamus (Latin for "crossing") features Benjamin Britten’s Ceremony of Carols, performed by the 35-voice Concentio.
 Written in the 1940s, Britten’s piece is based on English texts from the 15th and 16th centuries, composed for treble voices and harp.